-Corrupt Church: He viewed it this way, detailing the money-making of the Christian Scientists' leadership, objecting to this and the veneration of its founder Mark Baker Eddy, predicting it would rapidly spread across the world, trampling liberty.
+Corrupt Church: He viewed it this way, detailing the money-making of the Christian Scientists' leadership, objecting to this and the veneration of its founder Mary Baker Eddy, predicting it would rapidly spread across the world, trampling liberty.

-Take That: A book-long one to Christian Science in general and its founder Mary Baked Eddy in particular.
+Take That: A book-long one to Christian Science in general and its founder Mary Baker Eddy in particular.
 Clemens did have some belief that mental healing worked, but felt Christian Science went too far in its claims for this, and viewed the money-making of its leadership as corrupt hypocrisy.
 After all, his character in the book reasons, if nothing exists but mind, an imaginary check should do just fine-money wouldn't be an issue.